spicata/mint-fresh-notes/README.md

 This website is hosted by GitHub pages and made through Jekyll & [no-styles-please](https://riggraz.dev/no-style-please/).
 The font used is Garamond.

+Sorry for an inconvenience, but links may be broken as I migrate to WikiLinks.
+Hopefully, Mace (from Mace’s Notes) will be able to fix it soon.

 ## I am…

 Hello!
 I am someone who makes notes and other resources.